 On the rainforest-clad island of Borneo lies Kinabalu Park, Malaysia’s first World Heritage Site declared by UNESCO in December 2000 for its 'outstanding universal values' and the role as one of the most important biological sites in the world.
-Kinabalu National Park was gazetted in 1964 to protect Mount Kinabalu and its plant and animal life.
+Kinabalu National Park was gazetted in 1964 to protect Mount Kinabalu and its plant and animal life, and in 2023, it was declared a UNESCO Global Geopark.
 Mount Kinabalu, standing at 4,095.2 metres tall, is the highest mountain on the island of Borneo and the 20th most prominent peak in the world.
 Located on the west coast of Sabah, Malaysian Borneo, Kinabalu National Park covers an area of 754 square kilometres (291 square miles) and incorporates two mountains, Mount Kinabalu (4095.2 m) and Mount Tambuyukon (2,579 m).

 Kinabalu National Park was discovered by British colonial administrator and naturalist, Hugh Low in 1895, during a serendipitous expedition from Tuaran to Kundasang.
 Sir Hugh Low is also the first recorded man to reach the peak of Mount Kinabalu and thehighest peak of the mountain – Low’s Peak – is named in his honour.

 88km away from Kota Kinabalu city, Kinabalu Park is located within the district of Ranau situated on the the Crocker Range on the western coast of Sabah; not to be confused with Crocker Range National Park which is a separated park located in the south.